tuanle163/Movie_Recommender/README.md

-# Movie_Recommender
+# Movie Recommendation Engine
 This is my project to graduate from CoderSchool.
-This is the first attempt to create a movie recommendation system.
+The first attempt to create a movie recommendation system.